Internet Research Task Force: Operations

 The IRTF chair is responsible for ensuring that research groups produce coherent, coordinated, architecturally consistent and timely output as a contribution to the overall evolution of the Internet architecture.
 In addition to the detailed tasks related to research groups outlined below, the IRTF chair may also from time to time arrange for topical workshops attended by the IRSG and perhaps other experts in the field.

 The RFC Editor publishes documents from the IRTF and its research groups on the IRTF stream.

-The detailed IRTF research group guidelines and procedures are described in RFC 2014.
-The procedures for publishing documents on the IRTF RFC stream are defined in RFC 5743.
-The concept of RFC streams is defined in RFC 4844.
+IRSG

+The IRTF is managed by the IRTF chair in consultation with the Internet Research Steering Group (IRSG).
+The IRSG membership includes the IRTF chair, the chairs of the various IRTF research groups and other individuals (members at large) from the research or IETF communities.
+IRSG members at large are chosen by the IRTF chair in consultation with the rest of the IRSG and on approval by the Internet Architecture Board.

+In addition to managing the research groups, the IRSG may from time to time hold topical workshops focusing on research areas of importance to the evolution of the Internet, or more general workshops to, for example, discuss research priorities from an Internet perspective.

+The IRSG also reviews and approves documents published as part of the IRTF document stream.